 8. They ask you to send keys in the post

 Before the industry exploded, it was common practice to send your guests maps, entry instructions and even keys via snail mail.
 Nowadays, however, it’s a different story.
 Many owners rely on automated check-in methods like lockboxes, electronic smart locks or even concierge services to handle guest changeover, so there shouldn’t be any need to send physical keys in the post.
 If your vacation rental keys fall into the wrong hands, you could be looking at footing an expensive locksmith bill, not to mention the potential risks to the contents of your property.

 Studies show that same-day bookings are 4.3 times more likely to be fraudulent, so it’s better to err on the side of caution.
 Of course, sometimes you have to give guests the benefit of the doubt and believe their story.
 Their hotel is overbooked?
 Mistakes are sometimes made, and it is a perfectly plausible excuse.
 But if the story doesn’t quite add up, use methods for screening guests and don’t be afraid to ask for verification.

 We all know the saying: if it sounds too good to be true, it probably is.
 And this couldn’t be more appropriate for the world of vacation rentals.
 A guest offering to pay extra for a low-season week because they love your place?
 Scam!
 A single traveler renting your five-bedroom house for themselves?
 Scam!
 Anything that makes you second-guess your guest’s integrity?
 Probably a scam!
 Trust your instinct, and don’t accept any bookings that make you doubt the guest’s intentions.

-We hope none of our readers have fallen for a guest’s vacation rental scam in the past, but you certainly won’t now that you know what to look out for!
+We hope none of you have fallen for a guest’s vacation rental scam in the past – you certainly won’t now that you know what to watch out for!